 a compliance evaluation to demonstrate how the proposed project meets the applicable stormwater management standards identified in this section of the regulations, when triggered.
 No Bylaw Resource Area other than Buffer Zone, Riverfront Area, Bordering Land Subject to Flooding, or Isolated Land Subject to Flooding may be altered or filled for the impoundment, detention, or retention of stormwater and the applicable performance standards for these Bylaw Resource Areas under these regulations shall apply to any such alteration or fill.
 Except as expressly provided in Sections 1.6(8)(b)4.g.1) or 2) below, stormwater runoff from all industrial, commercial, institutional, office, residential, and transportation projects that are subject to regulation under the Bylaw including site preparation, construction, and redevelopment and all point source stormwater discharges from said projects within any Bylaw Resource Area shall be provided with stormwater best management practices to attenuate peak rate and volume of runoff, attenuate pollutants, and to provide a set back from receiving waters and wetlands in accordance with the applicable standards below and the Massachusetts Stormwater Handbook.
 In project design, the applicant shall consider environmentally sensitive site design and low impact development techniques to manage stormwater;

 the stormwater management regulations set forth at 310 CMR 10.05(6)(k) to (q) shall apply to any project pursuant to said regulations where any work is proposed within any Bylaw Resource Area or where a stormwater discharge is proposed within any Bylaw Resource Area, including the Buffer Zone.
 In addition to meeting the ten stormwater management standards at 310 CMR 10.05(6)(k), stormwater best management practices shall be provided to reduce by at least five (5) percent the peak runoff rates and volumes under proposed conditions compared to existing conditions for the 2- and 10-year frequency storm events and peak runoff rates and volumes under proposed conditions compared to existing conditions shall not exceed existing peak runoff rates and volumes for the 50- and 100-year frequency storm events.
 Drainage calculations must include existing and proposed runoff rates and volumes for the 2-, 10-, 50-, and 100-year frequency storm events to all site design points with a narrative summary and summary table and be stamped and signed by a Registered Professional Engineer.
-Such calculations shall be conducted in accordance with standard recognized engineering practices using rainfall data from NOAA Atlas 14, NOAA Hydrometeorological Design Studies Center, September 2015 (http://hdsc.nws.noaa.gov/hdsc/pfds/pfds_map_cont.html?bkmark=ma).
-The specific rainfall data to be used in such calculations under the Bylaw are from central Wellesley and are 3.31 inches for the 2-year, 24-hour event, 5.19 inches for the 10-year, 24-hour event, 7.26 inches for the 50-year, 24-hour event, and 8.17 inches for the 100-year, 24-hour event.
-Prior administrative review and approval under Section 1.3(4)(c) of these regulations is required for any test pit proposed to be excavated within any Bylaw Resource Area, including the Buffer Zone;

-projects that do not trigger the stormwater management regulations cited in Section 1.6(8)(b)4.g.1) above shall, at a minimum, meet the following stormwater management standards when the proposed project would result in greater than a five (5) percent increase in impervious surfaces on the site;
+Such calculations shallprojects that do not trigger the stormwater management regulations cited in Section 1.6(8)(b)4.g.1) above shall, at a minimum, meet the following stormwater management standards when the proposed project would result in greater than a five (5) percent increase in impervious surfaces on the site;

 there shall be no new stormwater conveyances that discharge untreated stormwater directly to or cause erosion within Bylaw Resource Areas;